bgamari/nanomsg-haskell/README.md

 ## Building

-You would normally make sure the nanomsg library is on your system and then install from Hackage using "cabal update && cabal install nanomsg-haskell", but can build from the repository following these steps:
+You would normally make sure the nanomsg library is on your system and then install from Hackage, but can build from source following these steps:

   1. Build and install nanomsg (and zeromq, if you are building benchmarks)
   1. git clone https://github.com/ivarnymoen/nanomsg-haskell